-Delegated authentication allows Salesforce to accept a user’s credentials / authentication token, but pass to an external service for validation.
-Delegated authentication is similar to single sign-on (SSO), but it offers a slightly different experience to users.
+Delegated authentication flow in Salesforce allows us to accept a user’s credentials/authentication token, but pass it to an external service for validation.
+This is similar to single sign-on (SSO), but it offers a slightly different experience to users.

 - Authentication gateway provides SOAP web service which complies with Salesforce delegated authentication WSDL

-- Delegated authentication is enabled in Salesforce and gateway endpoint URL added
+- It is enabled in Salesforce and gateway endpoint URL added

 What else to know

 - Directs users’ login credentials to the authentication service

 - Password management functionality disabled

 - Multi-factor authentication must use other Salesforce methods

 - Helpful to support SSO from legacy systems without SAML / OpenID Connect

 - Using the basic flow (without authentication tokens), plain text passwords exposed to more systems